Dust, pollution and daily wear all conspire to cloud the brilliance of a gemstone and dull the surface of precious metals.

 - Storing untouched in non-tight packaging over a long period of time.

-Enamel jewellery is often more delicate than precious metals or noble gemstones and may be prone to chipping if handled roughly.
+Enamel jewelry is often more delicate than precious metals or noble gemstones and may be prone to chipping if handled roughly.

 To help preserve your enamel: